How to Pack Your Existential Navigation Bundle

 Maybe even a book, if your pockets are particularly ambitious.

-These samll objects have a quiet but powerful gift: they bring us back to ourselves through touch.
+These small objects have a quiet but powerful gift: they bring us back to ourselves through touch.

 Over time, my bundle has evolved into a kind of anchoring toolkit.